Kirkcaldy Town House: Description

 The town house has been described as having a "flat roofline, rectangular profile and somewhat delicate lintel detail - in addition to neo-classical window spacing and a main facade with spindly belfry steeple".
 The building has been compared to the Scottish National Library on George IV Bridge in Edinburgh for having a modern style with classical or traditional elements and recognised for Scandinavian influences.

 The base of the town house features Darney stone from East Woodburn, with the walls being made from Blaxter stone, both of which were brought north to the town from Northumberland quarries.
 The surroundings of the main entrance are made of Elverwater stone.
 The stone on the walls was done by retired masons from around the ages of 65 to 80.

-The clock tower of Nordic influence, which sits on top of the building, complete with a weather vane, shows St Bryce, the patron saint of Kirkcaldy.
-The unique design was done by David Carr of Edinburgh.
+The clock tower which sits on top of the building was designed by David Carr of Edinburgh.
+The Nordic influenced design depicts St Bryce, the patron saint of Kirkcaldy.
 A small copper ball, 3 ft in diameter, at the bottom of the vane, is supposed to represent the world.
 The figure is located at the top of the 20 ft weather vane with the intention he can look across the town as the vane turns around in the wind, with the world at his feet.
 The vane, probably made of wrought iron, was designed by Thomas Hadden of Edinburgh.
+However, the top part of the spire, including the ball and vane, were removed in 2017 after their weight was found to be damaging the roof.

+The Town House contains many symbolic artefacts relating to the region's heritage.
 At the back of the town house lie six of the seven provost's lamps of the former royal burghs within Kirkcaldy district.
 The six lamps are from: Kirkcaldy, Burntisland, Kinghorn, Leven, and Buckhaven and Methil.
 These lamps once stood outside the houses of senior councillors, and were all brought to this site when the royal burghs were abolished in 1975.
-Only the lamp for Leslie is not there.
+Only the lamp for Leslie is missing.
 Around the building, both of the town's two coats of arms can be seen.
 The spiritual coat of arms showing St Bryce is located at the south entrance and the one which depicts Dunfermline Abbey is at the west entrance.
 Inside the building itself, displayed across the stairwell is a mural designed by Walter Pritchard of the Glasgow School of Art.
 This makes references to the industries associated with the town such as linoleum, coal mining and weaving.
-Other references are to famous people such as Adam Smith and the Adam Brothers.
+Other references are to famous people such as Adam Smith and the Adam brothers.
 Charles II is shown granting the town its royal burgh status in 1644, received by a figure in a Sinclair tartan.